whitewilder/scorepy/docs/index.md

-# Documentation Index
+# Documentation Home

-This index provides an overview of the available documentation files in this repository.
+This section provides an overview of the available documentation files in this repository.
 Use the links below to navigate to specific sections.

 ## Sections